Central Oxfordshire Travel Plan

 Why is it needed?

-In Central Oxfordshire, we need to look at options that free up limited road space to create a place where buses are fast, affordable and reliable, where people can walk and cycle, in pleasant and safe environments, and where high polluting, unnecessary, individual car journeys take a back seat so that zero-emission buses, taxis and delivery vans are the norm, and that those who need to take essential journeys by car can do so without congestion.
+In Central Oxfordshire, we need to look at options that free up limited road space to create a place where buses are affordable and reliable, where people can walk and cycle, in pleasant and safe environments, and where high polluting, unnecessary, individual car journeys take a back seat so that zero-emission buses, taxis and delivery vans are the norm, and that those who need to take essential journeys by car can do so without congestion.

 The key challenges for Central Oxfordshire are: